Sabrinascrib/anime-app-svelte/README.md

 # ANIME FLIX

-A website to search for your favourite Animes.
+A website to search for your favourite Animes. (old version)